 ANIE and Bioengineering of Neuroscience, Vision and Low Vision Technologies (BNVT) have shared interests in Epilepsy.
 BNVT reviews applications focused on the localization and monitoring of neural activity/epileptic seizure foci using invasive methods: implanted electrodes and ECoG whereas ANIE evaluates their efficacy with neurological outcome measures.

 ANIE and Emerging Imaging Technologies in Neuroscience (EITN) have shared interests in neuroimaging and other neural technologies.
 EITN reviews applications that involve the development of novel imaging tools, technologies and data analytics whereas ANIE evaluates the application of novel imaging tools and technologies in the evaluation of neurological or neurobehavioral status.

-There are shared interests of ANIE with Hypertension and Microcirculation (HM) and Hemostasis and Thrombosis (HT).
-Applications involving stroke, microcirculation and flow related to hypertension may be assigned to HM.
-Applications involving coagulation factors in intracranial hemorrhage/clot formation may be reviewed in HT.
+There are shared interests of ANIE with Atherosclerosis and Vascular Inflammation (AVI), Integrative Vascular Physiology and Pathology (IVPP) and Hemostasis, Thrombosis, Blood Cells and Transfusion Study Section (HTBT).
+Hemostasis, Thrombosis, Blood Cells and Transfusion Study Section (HTBT).
+Applications that emphasize atherosclerosis-related mechanisms of vascular aging will be reviewed in AVI.
+Applications that emphasize stroke, microcirculation and flow related to hypertension may be assigned to IVPP.
+Applications that emphasize coagulation factors in intracranial hemorrhage/clot formation may be assigned to HTBT.
 Applications focused on the blood brain barrier and vascular function in the treatment of neural injury and post-stroke recovery are reviewed in ANIE.